top of page

 WORK

-Second Nature is an immersive light and sound installation that brings live environmental data into dialogue with the historic interior of St Mary Le Strand church.
-It empowers audiences to consider their relationship with the natural world and the impact of human activity on it.
-By making data accessible and visible, it asks us to reflect on our shared responsibility.
+Second Nature is an immersive light and sound installation that brings live environmental data into the interior of St Mary Le Strand, using the building as a space to sense and reflect on the systems around us.

-The project was developed with support from King’s College London, National Gallery X, the Virtual Immersive Production Studio at the University of Nottingham, and the Epic Games Innovation Lab in London.
+The project was developed with support from King’s College London, National Gallery X, University of Nottingham and Epic Games Innovation Lab, and was presented as part of GLOW 3.0, a programme foregrounding women, non-binary and trans voices in digital and screen-based practice.

 Second Nature